Perceptual spaces and their symmetries: The geometry of color space: Results

 \subsection{Experiment I: Discrimination thresholds for $B = T$}

-{\sl Experiment I} is used to find the natural coordinates of each observer, that is, the coordinates in which the discrimination thresholds around each color are constant and isotropic throughout color space.
-As explained in Sect.\ref{sec:natural}, the derivation of the natural coordinates requires the knowledge of the metric tensor $J(\bm{x})$ of the submanifold of uniform representatives (Eqs.~\ref{e:x1prima} and \ref{e:x2prima}).
-We work with fixed luminosity, that is, $L + M = \mathrm{const}.$ \citep{Derrington1984}.
-In order to estimate $J(\bm{x})$ in a $2$-dimensional space, thresholds should be measured in at least $3$ directions, so as to fit the $3$ independent numbers that define the $2\times2$ quadratic form $E(\bm{x})$.
-Many more measurements are of course recommended, since trial-to-trial variations should be averaged out.
-In practice, only a few tens of measurements can be made before exhausting the volunteers, and getting non-stationary responses.
-As summarized by Hypothesis $2$ above, \citet{Krauskopf1992} established that in the space $(x_1, x_2) = (S,L-M)$ defined by the cone contrasts, discrimination thresholds are described by diagonal quadratic forms.
-The ellipses, hence, are always elongated along the coordinate axes $\hat{\bm{e}}^1$ and $\hat{\bm{e}}^2$.
-Moreover, their study also showed that the elongation of the ellipses along the $\hat{\bm{e}}^1$ direction varied approximately linearly with $x_1$, and bared no significant dependence on $x_2$.
+is used to find the perceptual coordinates of each observer, for which the knowledge of the metric tensor $J(\bm{x})$ is required (Eqs.~\ref{e:x1prima} and \ref{e:x2prima}).
+We work with fixed luminosity, that is, $L + M = \mathrm{const}.$ \cite{Derrington1984}.

+\cite{Krauskopf1992} established that in the space $(x_1, x_2) = (S,L-M)$ defined by the cone contrasts, discrimination thresholds are described by diagonal quadratic forms (hypothesis 2 above).
+Moreover, the elongation of the ellipses along the $\hat{\bm{e}}^1$ direction varied approximately linearly with $x_1$, and bared no significant dependence on $x_2$.
 The elongation along the $\hat{\bm{e}}^2$ direction was shown to be approximately constant.
-These results can be used to greatly reduce the time required to measure the discrimination thresholds: It suffices to sample the thresholds around colors $\bm{x}$ that lie along the cardinal axes, testing displaced colors $\bm{x} + \varepsilon_I \hat{\bm{e}}$ that also lie along the same axis.
-The colors $\bm{x}$ tested here are displayed in Fig.~\ref{f1}C.
+These results imply that it suffices to sample the thresholds around colors $\bm{x}$ that lie along the cardinal axes, testing displaced colors $\bm{x} + \varepsilon_I \hat{\bm{e}}$ that also lie along the same axis.
+The colors $\bm{x}$ tested here are displayed in Fig.~\ref{f1}{\sl C}.